 With the complex system of lakes and linking papyrus swamps, this is the largest protected wetland in Eastern-Central Africa.

 During the time of the formation of Akagera National Park, it used to have a large population of African wild dogs.
-However, an epidemic diminished the population, the last wild dogs sighted in 1984.
+However, an epidemic diminished the population, and the last wild dogs were sighted in 1984.

 With the loss of lots of wildlife in the park, reintroduction programs were set up and these have been very successful making the country a top Rwanda tour destination and Big Five host.